Deepak6203/frtsmovies/README.md

 # Initialise MySQL:

-source /path/to/CineManagerDB/initialise.sql
+source /path/to/MovieTic/db_theatre.sql

-# Use pip to install mysql-connector and flask, use python 3.6 to run app.py
+# Use pip to install mysql-connector and flask, use python 3.10 or avobe 3.6 to run app.py
 # Visit the website by vising http://localhost:5000

 Login as "manager" (password "manager"), to add new movies, schedule shows, alter ticket prices, and view bookings.